 The amount the seller is offering to the buyer’s agent appears in the multiple listing service data about the property.
 Even when sellers pay just 1 percent to their own agents, they often offer 2.5 percent or even 3 percent to buyers agents.

 Mather, the seller in California, says her agent urged her to pay 2.5 percent to the agent representing the buyer.
 Offer less than that, he warned, and agents might not enthusiastically show her home.

 The National Association of Realtors, long fearful of allegations of antitrust violations, stresses that rates are set by individual agents and their clients.
 Realtors also point out that they get paid only when a deal is consummated.
 All of the work they perform during property tours and open houses and home inspections is done for free, in anticipation of a payday at the closing table.

 Commissions have fallen in recent years in part because consumers have been conditioned to push for better deals on everything.
 A fast-paced market like today’s also can pressure listing commissions by making consumers question the value of listing agents.

-Redfin has expanded nationally with an approach that includes hiring agents as full-time employees.
-That’s a contrast to most brokerage firms, where agents are independent contractors.
+Despite its modest market share, Redfin has expanded nationally with an approach that includes hiring agents as full-time employees.
+That’s a contrast to most brokerage firms, where agents act as independent contractors.
 Another commission-cutting concept, UpNest, lets sellers seek discounted fees online.

 “Because we save them on the cost, they’re willing to discount their fee and keep the service the same,” Mizes says.
 “If Clever is sending you an extra 20 listings a year, that’s a lot of signs in yards.”